 Expected Outcomes

-We hope to extend the correlation that was found between the UV-i band color and the UV luminosity of quasars by the 2012 team (Curtis et al 2013) down to the less luminous Type I Seyfert galaxies which hopefully will be a steeper and hence more predictive correlation.
+We hope to extend the correlation that was found between the UV-i band color and the UV luminosity of quasars by the 2012 team (Curtis et al 2013) down to the less luminous Type I Seyfert galaxies, which hopefully will be a steeper and hence more predictive correlation.

+By choosing to pursue less luminous AGN like Sys instead of quasars does create a situation where the AGN light may be diluted by the host galaxy starlight.
+This effect will not be the same as the AGN correlation and should introduce a scatter superimposed on top of any AGN correlation as a host galaxy's starlight contribution is unrelated to the AGN luminosity.

-If a tighter relationship for color and magnitude can be shown, then such a diagram will allow the distances to other AGNs to be determined simply by looking at their colors .
-This, along with their redshifts, will allow greater confidence in determining their distances from earth.
+If a more robust correlation for color and magnitude can be shown, then such a diagram will allow the distances to other AGNs to be determined simply by looking at their colors .
+This, along with their redshifts, will allow greater confidence in determining their distances from Earth.

 Archived Data

-The NASA Extragalactic Database was used to find Type 1 Seyfert galaxies that were imaged by both the SDSS.
-That list was fed into the Galex archive which identified 2000 potential sources matching our criteria.
+Source selection to accomplish the above was done using the NASA/Extragalactic Database (NED) which yielded over 10,000 sources which were identified as Seyfert galaxies by the SDSS.
+Those sources were then fed into the GALEX archive which identified 2000 of the SDSS sources which had GALEX data.

+Both archives provide photometry in the AB magnitude system and the redshifts of the sources will be used to determine their distances and hence their absolute magnitudes.

 Instruments